 In the results presented so far, fully functional networks were assumed.
-We now consider the possibility of station failure.
+We now consider the possibility Fig. 5 Stations appearing most frequently in the 1,000 ten-station networks with the lowest cost values.
+Stations are color coded according to how frequently they appear in the best solutions.
+Preexisting stations from KNDS networks are marked and labeled; a standard sigmoid and b asymmetric sigmoid.
+Elevation scale as in Fig. 1 of station failure.
 Only the networks computed using the asymmetric sigmoid will be used to present results of this.
-For the 1000 networks with the lowest cost value, we consider the possibility of a single station failing.
-Thus for each network we compute the cost of ten 9-station networks effectively left after any single of the 10 stations ceases to be operational.
-Fig 6 presents a network not overly dependent on any single station.
-The top panel shows the location of the stations over a topographic map of the region, with pre-existing stations marked in yellow, and station that would need to be deployed new in white.
-The middle left panel shows how many of the events in each class have been classified correctly, or misclassified by 1 or 2 warning class levels (assuming full functionality of the network).
+For the 1,000 networks with the lowest cost value, we consider the possibility of a single station failing.
+Thus for each network, we compute the cost of 10 nine-station networks effectively left after any single of the 10 stations ceases to be operational.
+Figure 6 presents a network not overly dependent on any single station.
+The top panel shows the location of the stations over a topographic map of the region, with pre-existing stations marked in yellow and station that would need to be deployed new in white.
+The middle left panel shows how many of the events in each class have been classified correctly or misclassified by 1 or 2 warning class levels (assuming full functionality of the network).
 An obvious weakness of this network would be the high number of incorrect warnings for class II events, though at least warnings would be issued for them.
 The middle right panel shows the histogram of lead times that could be provided for the scenario events.
 The bottom panels show the warning time that could be issued as a function of event magnitude and epicentral distance.
 The cost value of this network is 0.215, making it only 809th in the list of computed networks.
 However, with a single station failing, the cost value would go up to between 0.224 and 0.248 (depending on which station fails).
 By comparison, a single station failure of the most efficient network could make the cost value rise from 0.196 to 0.266.

 A possible problem associated with the deployment and maintenance with networks considered so far is the high altitude of some proposed station locations.
-In the network shown in Fig. 6 six stations are at elevation higher than 3000 metres above sea level, two of them being above 4000.
+In the network shown in Fig. 6, six stations are at elevation higher than 3,000 m above sea level, two of them being above 4,000.
 To deal with this issue, a penalty function can be introduced to the cost value.
-For each station located above 3000 metres above sea level the cost function is increased by 3% of its value, and by 10% if the altitude is greater than 4000 metres.
+For each station located above 3,000 m above sea level, the cost function is increased by 3 % of its value and by 10 % if the altitude is greater than 4,000 m.
 These values were chosen to provide a compromise between discouraging stations at altitude, but not excluding them if the location is indeed strategically beneficial.
 The MGA was run a further 20 times with this penalty function, using 10 stations and the asymmetric sigmoid.